rspatial/terra/README.md

 ### From source-code

-For a more bare bones install, infirst install the packages that terra depends on
+To install from source-code, first install the packages that terra depends on:

 ```
 install.packages(c("raster", "Rcpp"))